magdesign/mapping-converter/README.md

 ![alt tag](https://github.com/magdesign/mapping-converter/blob/master/screenshots/PiMapper_import.jpg)

-the size looks the same, but the placing...
+the size looks the same, but the placing... and I guess it eats the content mirrored..

 ##Instruction